Skip to content

 Service names should be PascalCase.
 (Why?)

 Suffix service names with Service.
 (Why?)
-The suffix is configurable.
+Configure an alternative suffix in your lint configuration.

 RPC names should be PascalCase.
 (Why?)

-Name all RPC request and response messages after the RPC, either by naming them MethodNameRequest, MethodNameResponse or ServiceNameMethodNameRequest, ServiceNameMethodNameResponse.
+Name RPC request and response messages after the RPC, either as MethodNameRequest and MethodNameResponse, or as ServiceNameMethodNameRequest and ServiceNameMethodNameResponse.
 (Why?)

-Using a separate request and response message for each RPC gives you maximum flexibility to evolve your RPCs without breaking backward compatibility.
-This applies to Protobuf in general—both gRPC and ConnectRPC.
+Giving each RPC its own request and response message preserves maximum flexibility to evolve the RPC without breaking backward compatibility.
+This applies to Protobuf in general, for both gRPC and ConnectRPC.

-As a consequence, you shouldn't import and use Empty if your RPC doesn't happen to have any request or response data yet.
-You should instead define a custom empty request and/or response message per RPC.
-That way, when your request or response message does eventually contain fields, you can add them without fear of breaking changes.
+Don’t import and use Empty when an RPC doesn’t happen to have any request or response data yet.
+Define a custom empty request and/or response message per RPC instead.
+When the request or response eventually gains fields, you can add them without fear of breaking changes.

-If you're trying to model an empty message (as opposed to a message whose shape you're not yet sure about) and you're sure the message will always remain empty, then using Empty is fine.
-However, using custom empty request and response types is much more future-proof.
+If you’re modeling a message that’s genuinely always empty (as opposed to one whose shape you’re not yet sure about), Empty is fine.
+Custom empty request and response types are more future-proof.

-If you want to use Empty and you're using the Buf CLI to lint, you should set the corresponding flags in your buf.yaml file to avoid lint errors:
+To use Empty with buf lint, set the corresponding flags in buf.yaml to avoid lint errors:

 buf.yaml with flags set to allow Empty